-Whether or not the Accountable Care Act can or should be considered a “success” at this point, nearly five years after it was signed into law, is a topic for another article on another website.
+Whether or not the Accountable Care Act can or should be considered a “success” at this point is a topic for another article on another website.

 Still, there’s little denying that some pretty dramatic statistics can be tied to what its provisions and protections have brought to the American public so far.

-For example, since the first open enrollment period kicked off in October of 2013, more than 8 million people have signed up for coverage through the health insurance marketplace.
-(That number would be even higher if it included the millions of young adults who now can get coverage through their parents’ health plans, or the millions of adults who now are eligible to make use of Medicaid.)
+Since the first open enrollment period kicked off in October of 2013, more than 8 million people have signed up for coverage through the health insurance marketplace.
+That number would be even higher if it included the millions of young adults who now can get coverage through their parents’ health plans.

-Finally, American consumers as a whole have saved $9 billion since 2011 thanks to the Affordable Care Act requirement that providers spend at least 80 cents of every dollar on an insured’s health care and the provision that tasks states with reviewing and negotiating premium increases has also helped reduce costs.
+Finally, American consumers as a whole have saved $9 billion since 2011.
+This is thanks to the Affordable Care Act requirement that providers spend at least 80 cents of every dollar on an insured’s health care.
+The provision that tasks states with reviewing and negotiating premium increases has also helped reduce costs.